bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:34:52

-Yeah, just one thing I wanted to mention maybe is that I think what's good to point out here is that the scanning downside really is mainly a downside if you're not running a full node.
+Just one thing I wanted to mention maybe is that I think what's good to point out here is that the scanning downside really is mainly a downside if you're not running a full node.
 If you're running a full node, the way I look at it is that we still have to get these benchmarks.
 And so as Sjors already mentioned, there's a pseudonym called W0XLT, who I'm trying to collaborate with a little bit now in order to get these benchmarks.
 And he's already created an implementation.